GHTM

 ProfileResearchTop 5 Publications

-Maria do Rosário Oliveira Martins is a Full Professor- teaching Statistics, Econometrics and Research Methods, the Scientific Coordinator of the GHTM- PPS research group, member of the board of the PhD Program in Global Public Health, member of the International AIDS Society Award Committee for Experts in HIV Service Delivery Fellowship Programme, member of the NOVA University Ethics Committee and President of TropEd-Network for Education in International Health.
+Maria do Rosário Oliveira Martins is a Full Professor- teaching Statistics, Econometrics and Research Methods, Deputy Director, President of the Pedagogical Board and scientific coordinator of the PhD in International Health.
+She is also the GHTM-PPS research group Lider, member of the board of the PhD Program in Global Public Health, member of the International AIDS Society Award Committee for Experts in HIV Service Delivery Fellowship Programme, member of the NOVA University Ethics Committee and Member of the European Mathematical Society Ethics Commission.

 She was member of the NOVA General Council between 2009 and February 2018, member of the Ethical Committee for Research Investigation in Portugal (CEIC) between 2011 and 2017 and vice President of the IHMT Scientific Council between 2010 and 2012.
 She has been President of the NOVA eLearning Unit Mission, between 2007 and 2009.